Something Wild (1986 film): Plot

 Charlie later quits his job and looks for Audrey at her apartment, but finds she has moved.
 Outside the diner where Charlie met Audrey, a waitress accuses him of leaving without paying.
 Audrey suddenly appears with the cash he left on the table in her hand.
-She invites Charlie into her woodie station wagon and back into her life.
+Stylishly dressed and with elegant makeup, she smiles and invites Charlie into her woodie station wagon and back into her life.